 is to understand the basis for these unwise relational

-choices, and that's what this piece attempts to address.
+choices, and that's what this literature attempts to address.

 critical to understand that both narcissistic and borderline personality

-disordered individuals incurred similar types of wounds to their
+disordered individuals incurred nearly identical types of wounds

-aspects in yourself?
-Well, this attraction is a lot like that--it
+personality aspects in yourself?
+Well, this attraction is

-feels as if you've found your 'soul mate.'
-There's a similar vibration/frequency
+a lot like that~ it feels as though you've found your 'soul mate.'

 essential difference between the Narcissist and Borderline, is